sshoecraft/jbdtool/README.md

 JBD BMS linux-based utility

-requires MYBMM for the modules
+requires mybmm https://github.com/sshoecraft/mybmm.git for the modules; download that project then set MYBMM_SRC in the makefile

 requires gattlib https://github.com/labapart/gattlib to be installed for bluetooth

 Transports specified exactly as in mybmm.conf